DFE-Digital/get-into-teaching-api-ruby-client/gem/docs/MailingListApi.md

 api_instance = GetIntoTeachingApiClient::MailingListApi.new

-body = GetIntoTeachingApiClient::ExistingCandidateRequest.new # ExistingCandidateRequest | Member to add to the mailing list.
+body = GetIntoTeachingApiClient::MailingListAddMemberRequest.new # MailingListAddMemberRequest | Member to add to the mailing list.

 begin